cancamilo/dataworks-gis/README.md

 5. Pivot Tables: We can extract interesting insights by using pivot tables.
 In this case I have created a pivot table with the row dimension `time` and the clolumn dimension `city_name`.
 You can then select any metric and this table will show the trend overtime for several cities.

 ## Future work

+- Include new data sources with more parameters.
+The NASA Power datalake provides measurements that starts from the year 1984.
+In this work I have considered only a subset of the data starting from 2022 on.

+- Simplify the configuration of the VM.
+A lot of the steps could be packed into a bash script.

+- Dockerizing the prefect server and agents would make the workflows easier to reproduce under the same conditions and allow scaling of the ETLs if deployed on kubernetes or similar technologies.